 - Do you know how much water you use?
 Click here for our water calculator.

-- Look at your water meter at night, then compare the reading in the morning – if there is a change, you have leaks
+- Look at your water meter at night, then compare the reading in the morning – if there is a change (and no one used the restroom), you have leaks.

 - Repair all water leaks immediately; be especially alert for leaks in toilets and faucets